Sunday, May 31, 2009

 This has been a very fun little project!

-Since I've got all my 'important' stuff like Calendar, Contacts, E-mail, etc. all sync'd to Mobile Me - it was a simple exercise to get the Hackintosh to also sync to Mobile Me.
+On her trip to NYC with the High School Fashion Team, my daughter used it as in-flight entertainment, and to check her e-mail and update her facebook page during the trip.
+(WiFi in the hotel worked great)Since I've got all my 'important' stuff like Calendar, Contacts, E-mail, etc. all sync'd to Mobile Me - it was a simple exercise to get the Hackintosh to also sync to Mobile Me.
 Now it is a nice 'backup' laptop if anything happens to the 'big brother' (my main machine - the Macbook 13" Unibody).

 And for everyone reading this - Backup your data today!

-a quick message brought to you by our sponsor...
+(a quick message brought to you by our sponsor...
 Your conscience)

 If you'd like your own Dell Mini 9 Hackintosh, just drop me a line and I do my best to help out.